247th Rifle Division: Encirclement of 9th Army

 Battle of Berlin, around April 26.
 Note encircled 9th Army.

 On April 20 the 69th advanced its right flank by 10km, breaking through the German first intermediate position and by the day's end had reached the line of the Krummer Seethe Burgseethe northern outskirts of Wulkow having turned its front to the southwest and south.
 The next day the pace accelerated and the Army advanced its right flank 20km to the west, broke through the third defensive zone in the Buchholz area and by the end of the day was fighting along the line EnkendorfBuchholzArensdorfWulkow, with its front facing south along an extended 40km front.
 Zhukov ordered Kolpakchi to resume the offensive in the direction of Fürstenwalde and Bad Saarow from the morning of April 22.
 The Army's right flank advanced to the south, gaining 7km in heavy fighting, took Fürstenwalde, and reached the Spree River in this area.
 69th Army was now threatening the path of retreat of German 9th Army which was falling back from its positions on the Oder south of Frankfurt.
 During the day about 30,000 shells and mortar rounds were fired against 69th Army's positions.

 Kolpakchi was now tasked with preventing the withdrawal of this German force to the west and northwest by continuing to press southward to occupy a line from the Scharmützelsee to Bad Saarow to Kechendorf.
 On April 23 the 69th and 33rd Armies, the newly-committed 3rd Army, and the 2nd Guards Cavalry Corps, advanced to isolate the 9th Army from Berlin.
 The 69th ran into stubborn resistance and made only minor gains.
 The following day the Army's orders remained as previous.
 After beating off eight counterattacks up to a battalion in strength supported by tanks it advanced 3-6km and reached the line ReichenwaldePetersdorfKersdorf.
 By day's end only a 10km gap remained in the encirclement of 9th Army.
-Throughout April 25 the Army's forces continued fighting along its previous line against desperate resistance, but the encirclement was completed on other sectors.
+Throughout April 25 69th Army's forces continued fighting along its previous line against desperate resistance, but the encirclement was completed on other sectors.